mkohler/cython_swig/README.rst

 .. class:: handout

     Well, that's interesting.
 Where did that adder.PAIR() come from?
+I don't remember defining that.

-    If you put a struct in the SWIG interface file, SWIG creates an associated Python class.
-The field in the Python object correspond to the fields in the struct.
+    The answer is, SWIG did it.
+If you put a struct in a SWIG interface file, SWIG creates an associated Python class.
+The fields in the Python object corresponds to the fields in the struct.

     In this example, we are passing a pointer-to-a-struct to a function, but this same mechanism can be used with functions that return a